 Tips for crispy air fryer chicken wings:

 - Pre-heat your Air fryer so it doesn’t take additional time to heat up when the chicken is in the basket.

 - Add wings in a single layer, do not stack or overcrowd them.
 Putting them in a single layer will ensure nice crispy wings!

 - I have a Philips Advance XXL analog air fryer.
 Different air fryers may have varying temperature and cooking time.

-– I recommend checking your food at around 14-15 minutes to make sure it’s not overcooking.
-The more you use your air fryer, the better you’ll be acquainted with adjusting the temp and time for different foods.
+- Check the wings at around 14-15 minutes to make sure it's not overcooking.
+The more you use your air fryer, the better you'll be acquainted with adjusting the temp and time for different foods.